Will Democrats 'Follow The Mueller Report To Where It Leads'?

 And the report points to Congress: "With respect to whether the President can be found to have obstructed justice by exercising his powers under Article II of the Constitution, we concluded that Congress has authority to prohibit a President's corrupt use of his authority in order to protect the integrity of the administration of justice."

-And therein lies the quandary for congressional Democrats, newly in charge of the House and in charge of potential impeachment proceedings.
+And therein lies the quandary for congressional Democrats, newly in charge of the House and potential impeachment proceedings.
 Many Democrats feel Trump's actions, particularly the president's efforts at potential obstruction, are impeachable offenses.
-But veterans on Capitol Hill have seen what a partisan impeachment attempt did politically to Republicans 20 years ago when they impeached then-President Clinton.
+But veterans on Capitol Hill have seen what a partisan impeachment attempt did politically to Republicans 20 years ago when they impeached then-President Bill Clinton.

 House Judiciary Committee Chairman Jerry Nadler, D-N.Y., who would shepherd impeachment proceedings, was careful during a press conference Thursday.

-"The special counsel made clear that he did not exonerate the president and the responsibility now falls to Congress to hold the president accountable for his actions," Nadler said.
+"The special counsel made clear that he did not exonerate the president, and the responsibility now falls to Congress to hold the president accountable for his actions," Nadler said.

 But does that mean impeachment?